The Voyage of Callisto

 My old Magellan GPS wedged in a wet shoe between the hatch and speaker became our primary navigation device!

-By chance, at the last minute when leaving my house to travel to Scotland, I had shoved my old hand held Magellan GPS in my rucksack just in case it was useful.
+By chance, at the last minute when leaving my house to travel to Scotland, I had shoved my old hand held Magellan GPS, complete with a 12v cigarette lighter socket type cable, in my rucksack just in case it was useful.
 Callisto had a Garmin GPS unit but only below decks at the chart table and with no cockpit repeater so not much help when at the helm.
-Wedged in a wet shoe between the main hatch and the old radio speaker (sophisticated or what?!) my old Magellan unit turned out to be worth it's weight in gold and became our primary navigation aid.
+Wedged in a wet shoe between the main hatch and the old defunct radio speaker (sophisticated or what?!) my old Magellan unit turned out to be worth it's weight in gold and became our primary navigation aid.
 Once programmed with way points for each route, which we plotted by hand on the paper charts first, it gave us readouts of speed, distance and bearing to steer and, very usefully, a screen which showed cross track error (how far off our intended course we were) and which way to steer to get back on course.
 We of course always logged our position, speed, course, etc diligently in a paper log at regular intervals in case of electronics failure but that little GPS never let us down once and made life much easier especially when helming alone at night.

 From Canna we crossed the sea of the Hebrides heading for Castlebay on Barra in the Outer Hebrides and I saw my first ever whale(s) in the wild - A bucket list tick!